Skip to main content

 Example

 The following example shows a TSV log that includes each Zeek data type, how it's output as ZSON by zq, and then how it's written back out again as a Zeek log.
-You may find it helpful to refer to this example when reading the Type-Specific Details sections.
+You may find it helpful to refer to this example when reading the type-specific details.

 Viewing the TSV log: